Alex-z71/WinFormsToAvConv-er/README.md

 - Creates a layout of controls
 - Creates properties in View Modesl and binds them to a View's controls

+## How the Converter Works

+The converter uses the Visitor pattern to recursively iterate through the Controls collection of Form and UserControl objects in the source application.
+During the iteration through controls, it collects information about the names, position, size of the controls and
+_________свойства данных___.?????

 ## Get Started with Project Conversion

 1. Download and then open the WinForms2AvaloniaConverter project in Visual Studio.
-2. Customize mapping rules for types and namespaces according to your needs.
+2. Customize mapping rules for types and namespaces used in your source project according to your needs.
 3. Compile the WinForms2AvaloniaConverter library, or create a NuGet package for the WinForms2AvaloniaConverter library.
 4. Include the created library/NuGet package into your project that needs to be converted.
 Alternatively, you can include the source files of the WinForms2AvaloniaConverter library into your project.
 5. In your project, inherit all `System.Windows.Forms.Form` objects from the `WAConverter.WAForm` class, and inherit all `System.Windows.Forms.UserControl` objects from the `WAConverter.UserControl` class.